3270 Extended Data Stream

 written when

-line mode messages are being displayed, three asterisks are shown as
+line mode messages are being displayed, three asterisks are shown

 a prompt for the user to press the ENTER key to trigger the